How to Write a Professional Resignation Letter: Key Tips and Mistakes to Avoid

 Keep It Short And To The Point

 A resignation letter should be brief.
-The primary goal is to inform the employer of the resignation, last working day, and express gratitude.
+The primary goal is to inform the employer of the resignation, and last working day, and express gratitude.
 Excessive details are unnecessary.
 For example, simply state: “I am resigning from my position, effective November 30, 2023.”

 Be Honest But Diplomatic